AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 In the Print channel, you can configure the attachments and library access to allow the Agent manage attachments in the Agent UI for the Interactive Communication:

-1. In the Print channel, highlight the Document Container and tap **Properties**.
+1. In the Print channel, highlight the Document Container and select **Properties**.

    ![documentcontainerproperties](assets/documentcontainerproperties.png)